← Back to 漢書

 12

-After Zhang had killed Chan, the emperor ordered a courtier to hold the imperial seal and reward Zhang.
-Zhang wished to seize the seal, but the courtier refused.
-Zhang then rode with him and, using the authority of the seal, galloped to behead Changle Guard Commander Lü Gengshi.
-He returned and entered the Northern Army, then reported back to Grand Commandant Bo.
-Bo rose, bowed, and congratulated Zhang: 'What we feared was only Chan.
-Now he has been executed and the realm is at peace.'
+After Zhang had killed Lü Chan, the emperor ordered a courtier to hold the credentials and console Zhang.
+Zhang wished to seize the credentials, but the courtier refused.
+Zhang then rode along with him and, by the authority of the credentials, galloped to behead Changle Guard Commander Lü Gengshi.
+He returned and entered the Northern Army, then reported again to Grand Commandant Zhou Bo.
+Zhou Bo rose, bowed, and congratulated Zhang, saying: 'The one we feared was only Lü Chan; now that he has been executed, the realm is settled.'
 On xin-you day,

 13